muhirwawilliam/Javscript-projects-portfolio/README.md

-git# Project Portfolio javascript
+# Project Portfolio JavaScript

 ## Introduction

 I created this project to test and showcase the skills I've acquired so far.
-The focus was on demonstrating my ability to build functional and visually coherent applications using core web technologies.
+The focus was on demonstrating my ability to build functional and visually coherent applications

 ## Projects